Protecting, Enhancing and Reviving Entanglement

 After a sequence of $N$ interactions keeping only those with null result, i.e., the probe remains unexcited; the vector state will become

 where we fixed the total time of the evolutions as $T=\frac{\pi}{2g}$ (the entanglement swap time), and $\tau=\frac{T}{N}$.

 It is apparent from this expression that the relative contribution of the state $|1,1\rangle_{ab}$ can be manipulated.
-In what follows we derive the conditions under which the entanglement enhancement of this system is possible.
+In what follows we derive the conditions under which the entanglement enhancement of this system is possible even after sudden death.

-For this purpose we calculate the concurrency \cite{art29} of the initial state
+For this purpose we calculate the concurrency \cite{art18} of the initial state

 and the one after $N$ measurements

 Taking the limit $N\rightarrow\infty$ on (\ref{evo3}) and (\ref{con1}), we can see the dynamics inhibition.